ptvan/ptvan.github.io/_posts/2020-01-20-neural-networks.md

 title: Neural networks
 ---

-One lesson I learned during graduate school was the importance of understanding things from first principles.
+One lesson I learned in graduate school was the importance of understanding things from first principles.
 So for learning about neural networks, I really enjoyed reading [Grokking Deep Learning](https://www.manning.com/books/grokking-deep-learning), which implements neural networks using only `numpy`, keeping the reader from being bogged down with implementation details.
 After that, Michael Nielsen's [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) is a good followup.
 If you prefer watching videos rather than reading, Josh Starmer's [StatQuest Neural Networks playlist](https://www.youtube.com/watch?v=CqOfi41LfDw&list=PLblh5JKOoLUIxGDQs4LFFD--41Vzf-ME1) is also excellent.
 Another excellent introduction is [this video](https://www.manning.com/livevideo/3blue1brown-neural-networks) from Grant Sanderson*, which also goes into mathematical details.

 ### General concepts